christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 - `git clone ssh://[user@]server/project.git`

 I prefer the first, which is an `scp`-like syntax.
-To test it, try to clone the example repository you set up on the server:
+To test it, try to clone the test repository you set up on the server:

 ```bash
 git clone git@git.example.com:/git/test.git